nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 that support attestation capabilities of Intel products containing Intel(R) SGX(TM) or Intel(R) TDX(TM) technology, or Intel(R) products that contain
 DICE {{-dice}} root of trust, DICE layers {{-dice-layer}}, or modules that implement SPDM {{-spdm}}.

-The CoRIM specifications {{-dice-corim}} and {{-corim}} define a baseline schema for Reference Values and Endorsements that form the foundation for the extensions defined in this profile.
+The CoRIM specifications {{-dice-corim}} and {{-corim}} define a baseline schema for Reference Values and Endorsements that are the basis for the extensions defined by this profile.
+CoRIM is also a baseline for Evidence
+(as specified by DiceTcbInfo {{-dice-attest}}, concise evidence (CoEV) {{-tcg-ce}}, and Security Protocol and Data Model (SPDM) {{-spdm}}).
-{{-corim}} contains a foundational representation for Attester actual state that Evidence, as specified by {{-dice-attest}}, {{-tcg-ce}}, and {{-spdm}}, Reference Values, and Endorsements can map to that helps ensure compatibility with a broad spectrum of Verifier implementations.
+Having a common baseline schema for Reference Values, Endorsements, and Evidence helps ensure compatibility across a  spectrum of implementations.

-The Reference Values extensions in this profile describe reference state that can be expressed as set membership or value ranges.
-This profile defines extensions to CoRIM that support appraisal matching that is based on set membership, masked values, and numeric ranges.
+This profile defines extensions to CoRIM that support appraisal matching that is not strictly exact-match.
+For example it defines _sets_, _masks_, _time_, and _ranges_.

 The baseline CoRIM, as defined by {{-dice-corim}} is a subset of the Intel profile.
-Intel products that implement exclusively to the baseline CoRIM may not rely upon this profile.
+Intel products that implement exclusively the baseline CoRIM do not need this profile.
-The Intel profile extensions may be generally useful.
-Implementations based on the Intel profile does not necessarily imply an implementation is an Intel product.
+Implementations based on the Intel profile do not necessarily imply an association with Intel products.

 This profile extends CoMID `measurement-values-map`, as defined by {{-dice-corim}} (see also {{-corim}}), with measurement types that are unique to Intel products.
 Some measurement types are specific to Reference Values where multiple reference states may be included in reference manifests.